 For more information on criminal justice and crime victimization topics, visit the National Criminal Justice Reference Service, which features—

-NCJRS is a federally sponsored information clearinghouse for people who are involved with research, policy, and practice related to criminal justice, juvenile justice, victim assistance, and drug control.
-You can access related resources and assistance via—
+NCJRS is a federally sponsored information clearinghouse for people who are involved with research, policy, and practice related to crime, victim assistance, substance abuse, and public safety.
+You can access resources and assistance via—

 - JUSTINFO—the biweekly electronic newsletter covering announcements and recent releases of the NCJRS Federal sponsor agencies, including OVC.

 - Information Specialists to answer your questions.
 Staff can offer referrals, discuss publications, and conduct customized searches for additional resources.
 Call 800–851–3420 or 202–836–6998.

 Stay Connected to OVC.gov